anpawo/C-Lib/README.md

 Library made for EPITECH during my FIRST YEAR

 # Function Used
-- Malloc
+- Malloc ++
-- Free
+- Free   ++

 - Write
 - Open
 - Read

 # Features
-- STRT
-- VECT
+- VECT  -> optimised array. no more malloc / free.
-- LIST
+- LIST  -> optimised array of objects.
-- DICT
+- DICT  -> keys of any type associated with values of any type.

-Every Features is an Object associated with a destructor, meaning you do not have to call the free function.
+Every object is associated with a type.
+The type of an object is used to call every function like compare, append, and more...

+I use the attribute cleanup to simply auto_free every object created so free is not needed anymore.